-MIH 01.04.01 The service develops and demonstrates use of a written code of ethical conduct in all areas of business that demonstrate ethical practices in business, marketing, and professional conduct.
+MIH 01.04.01 The service develops and demonstrates use of a written code of ethical conduct in all areas of business that exhibits ethical practices in business, marketing, and professional conduct.

-- 1. The code of conduct guides the service when confronted with potential compliance or ethical issues. - 2.
-The code of conduct outlines the service's standards for ethical behavior as well as contact information and reporting protocols if a standard has been violated. - 3.
-The code of conduct outlines ethical billing practices. - 4.
-Upon request, for elective and/or non-emergent care or services, the program provides the patient, patient family member or third-party payor with a timely written, honest best estimate of the total cost of services. - 5.
-There is a policy that addresses privacy rights in regard to photographing and the use of photos or other media that includes prohibiting photos placed in social media that would compromise HIPAA requirements without a patient's written permission.
+1. The code of conduct guides the service when confronted with potential compliance or ethical issues

+- 2. The code of conduct outlines the service's standards for ethical behavior, as well as contact information and reporting protocols if a standard has been violated - 3.
+The code of conduct outlines ethical billing practices - 4.
+Upon request, for elective and/or non-emergent care or services, the program provides the patient, patient family member or third-party payor with a timely written, honest best estimate of the total cost of services - 5.
+There is a policy that addresses privacy rights regarding photography and the use of photos or other media that includes prohibiting photos placed in social media that would compromise HIPAA requirements without a patient's written permission - 6.
+There is a policy or plan that addresses how the program will/should utilize social media platforms